How to knit for cold weather

 You won't go wrong if you always think about how to incorporate more air for insulation when planning your outfits as well as your knits!

 I hope that these tips serve you well, and keep you warm.
+If you'd like to read more about how to work with unspun yarns, read our unspun and woolen spun yarns tips blog.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.